-Our future operating results involve a number of risks and uncertainties.
-Actual events or results may differ materially from those discussed in this report.
-Factors that could cause or contribute to such differences include, but are not limited to, the factors discussed below, as well as those factors discussed elsewhere in this report.
+You should consider carefully the risks and uncertainties described below in addition to the other information included or incorporated by reference in this Annual Report on Form 10-K in evaluating our company and our business.
+Our future operating results involve a number of risks and uncertainties and actual events or results may differ materially from those discussed in this Annual Report on Form 10-K. Factors that could cause or contribute to such differences include, but are not limited to, the factors discussed below, as well as those factors discussed elsewhere herein.
+Any of these factors, in whole or in part, could materially and adversely affect our business, financial condition, operating results and stock price.